Current as of: March 13, 2025 - 17:54

 • Sweater and warm jacket for cooler evenings

 You should dress conservatively so as not to offend local sensibilities; short shorts, vests, leggings and other tight-fitting clothing is not appropriate.
 When visiting dzongs, you must cover your legs and arms and men must have a long-sleeved shirt or T-shirt with a collar.
+Please note shawls are not acceptable for men or women.
 You can carry a set of dzong clothes on the bus and change before you enter a dzong.

 Bhutanese people dress in their best clothes for the festivals and visitors are expected to be well dressed while attending.
 For both men and women, a long-sleeved top with a collar is suggested, and smart trousers or a long skirt plus smart shoes.
 We appreciate not every tourist who attends a Bhutanese festival follows these guidelines but we would like to impress upon our passengers the importance of respecting local traditions and avoiding any embarrassment for both themselves and the local leaders/guides.
 You might like to take a sit mat with you for the festivals as often you have to sit on stone steps.